Checklist for updating your web pages

 - Can you and your team use the user personas and decide together who your audience is?

 - Contact your content lead to run a workshop to assist you with defining your audience.
-If you don't know who your content lead is, go back to step 1 of prepare to get started.
+If you don't know who your content lead is, go back to Prepare to get started.

 2. Audit your content